PRESS RELEASES | APR 18, 2023

 Interested applicants should apply online and upload the following documents:

-- Cover letter of a maximum of two A4 pages, including the proposed Faculty/Department and preferred supervisor/advisor;
+- A cover letter of a maximum of two A4 pages, including the proposed Faculty/Department and preferred supervisor/advisor;

 - A two-page curriculum vitae with full publication list and the proposed salary;